 Chung-Wei Huang is an award-winning film director who grew up in a small town in Taiwan.
 She is currently based in Baltimore, Maryland.
-Her creative work focuses primarily on marginalized voices - either from the result of conflicts between race, gender, class, or nationality - with a particular interest in character-driven stories.
-She received her Master of Fine Arts degree in Film and Media Arts from Temple University.
-Her thesis film, Midnight Carnival (2018), premiered at the 41st Asian American International Film Festival and has been selected by film festivals across the nation.
+Her creative work focuses primarily on narrative films and dance for the camera videos.
+Her thesis film, Midnight Carnival (2018), premiered at the Asian American International Film Festival and has been selected by film festivals across the nation.
 Her second narrative short film, Buck(2021), premiered at the LA shorts international Film Festival.
 Most recently, she received Rubys Artist Grant to produce a dance for the camera video titled "Days without End".
 She was a semifinalist for the Sondheim Artscape Prize in 2018 and an awardee for the Baker Artist Awards in 2021.
-Currently, she teaches filmmaking at Towson University, while working on her next short film, Squeegee Boy, which is supported by the Saul Zaentz Innovation Fund.
+Currently, she teaches filmmaking at American University, while working on the post-production of her next short film, Squeegee Boy, which is supported by the Saul Zaentz Innovation Fund.
 Chung-Wei received her MFA in Film and Media Arts from Temple University, with the support of the Presidential Fellowship.